Menu

 Student Conduct

 UGA’s student conduct regulations prohibit the unlawful possession, use, or distribution of alcohol and other drugs by students and student organizations.
 The regulations also prohibit other alcohol- and drug-related misconduct.
 Students under the age of 21 are prohibited from the possession of alcohol in violation of law and/or University policies.
 All students are prohibited from use and possession of illegal drugs or controlled substances.
 Sanctions for violations of these student conduct regulations may include alcohol and/or other drug (AOD) education, probation, community service, suspension, and/or expulsion.
 The Family Educational Rights and Privacy Act (FERPA) has given colleges/universities the option to notify parents/guardians about specific types of information from a student’s conduct record.
-The Office of Student Conduct will notify parents/ guardians the first time and any subsequent time a student is found to have violated Code of Conduct policies on the use or possession of alcohol or other drugs when he/she is under the age of 21.
+The Office of Student Conduct will notify parents/guardians the first time and any subsequent time a student is found to have violated Code of Conduct policies on the use or possession of alcohol or other drugs when he/she is under the age of 21.
+Parental notification will also occur when the Responsible Action Protocol has been applied to a student under the age of 21.

 UGA Responsible Action Protocol

 Students are encouraged to make responsible decisions in life-threatening situations that result from alcohol and/or other drug abuse and to seek medical attention for someone who is in danger because of intoxication.
 Students should alert University officials, UGA Police or Athens-Clarke County police, or professional medical personnel when they or their friends are in danger.
-A student who calls for or seeks emergency assistance on behalf of a student experiencing an alcohol or other drug related emergency, including themselves, as well as the student for whom emergency assistance is requested, may not be subject to mandatory alcohol and other drug sanctions under the Student Code of Conduct.
+Students who call for, or require emergency assistance for, an alcohol or other drug related emergency may not be subject to mandatory alcohol and other drug sanctions under the Student Code of Conduct.
+This applies to students who are experiencing an alcohol or drug related emergency and seek assistance on their own behalf or are the subject of such a request.
 For more information about the purpose, scope, requirements and limitations of the Protocol, click here.

 Definitions Relating to Alcohol and Other Drug Violations